aibtcdev/ai-agent-crew/README.md

 To update the submodule, run the following command:
 `git submodule update --remote --merge`

-Within the `scripts` directory is a `.env.example` file that should be copied to `.env` and filled out with the wallet information.
+Within the `scripts` directory is a `.env.example` file, you can disregard it as the top-level `.env.example` file for this repository covers all the needed values.

 Within the `scripts/src` directory are various scripts that can be run to interact with the wallet.
 These should be wrapped as a langchain `@tool` for LLMs to access it.